For media inquiries, please contact:

 Possible Story Ideas: Camp Geneva

-Summer employment for college students: Summer camps hire college students, staff – Camp Geneva will hire 88 college students representing 20+ schools for the summer of 2014.
-Applications deadline is January 3, 2014.
+Summer employment for college students: Summer camps hire college students, staff – Camp Geneva will hire 90 college students representing 20+ schools.
+Applications deadline is the January prior to each summer.

-This past summer there were 508 campers receiving financial aid, totaling $117,660; 13% of camper population goes on scholarship
+This past summer there were almost 480 campers receiving financial aid, totaling almost $100,000; 10+% of camper population goes on scholarship

-Special needs at camp: 266 campers attended camp this past summer with special dietary needs.
-78 campers with special needs such as autism were accommodated in the camp program in 2013.
+Special needs at camp: Over 300 campers attended camp this past summer with special dietary needs.
+Almost 100 campers with special needs such as autism were accommodated in the camp program in 2013.

-Summer camp registrations are available January 2, 2014
+Summer camp registrations are available the first week of January

 Other future events with great visuals and interesting back stories: